 No displacement risks were identified in the Emission Reduction Program, since the reference level and the MRV are at the national scale.
-Any non-planned source of emission taking place product of a policy, action or activity proposed in the Program will be accounted and incorporated as part of the result in tCO2-e year-1.
+Any non-planned source of emission taking place product of a policy, action or activity proposed in the Program will be accounted and incorporated as part of the result in $tCO_2$ -e year-1.
 It is important to remember that the interventions proposed for the Program have a global impact on emission reductions, internalizing any displacement.

-Degradation is now included in the reference level as a proxy.
-There is still a theoretical risk that the activities designed to reduce deforestation may trigger a change in the conduct of some deforestation agents that might result in a higher level of emission for degradation of forests.
+The methodology for forest degradation that is currently included in the reference level is still considered to have high uncertainty.
+Therefore, there is still a theoretical risk that the activities designed to reduce deforestation may trigger a change in the conduct of some deforestation agents that might result in a higher level of emission for degradation of forests.
 This risk is considered minimum in Costa Rica, considering that the activities of the emission reduction program are based mainly on a strengthening of incentives instead than on coercive measurements.
-On the other hand, considering that land use change is illegal in Costa Rica, it is unlikely that the deforestation agents of one reference historical period might reach their goals by starting a degradation process.
-In fact, it is unlikely that the productive activities that require open space to be implemented might be implemented under the shade of trees.